Sidekicks: The Summoning by Catherine Mays

-After vacillating for a further week, I decided to have another go at The Summoning, since it was the last of my novels set in the UK that I hadn’t written.
+But what to do with The Summoning?
+It had defeated me once.
+After vacillating for a further week, I decided to have another go at it.
 I had the first 8,000 words.
 I imagined it would end up being about 90,000 words and so I plowed into it.

-I finished the first draft two weeks and 85,000 words later on Sunday 30 April, the day before Golden Week, spent a few more days after Golden Week revising and formatting it, and published it as ebook and paperback on 10 May.
+I finished the first draft two weeks and 85,000 words later on Sunday 30 April, spent a few more days revising and formatting it, and published it as ebook and paperback on 10 May.

 The Summoning is one of a group of early works that all feature female protagonists on the verge of a sexual awakening, the moment that fairytale suggests they are most vulnerable to the beast in the woods.
 As I wrote in my post about The Music Of The Rending Of The Night, another book in this cycle: